 Fun Fact: Costco Used to Sell “Mohawk Harmonics” Rather Than Mohawk Home

-Reviews for Mohawk Harmonics Laminate Flooring Were Bad
+Reviews for Mohawk Harmonics Laminate Flooring Were Mixed

-Mostly, Harmonics laminate reviews said the flooring had serious durability issues (i.e. it wasn’t even close to scratch-resistant flooring).
-Now, we wouldn’t go as far as saying the floor was terrible, but even the “good” reviews questioned the floor’s longevity and quality.
+Mostly, reviews for Harmonics said the flooring haddurability issues (i.e. it wasn’t particularly scratch-resistant flooring).
+Now, we wouldn’t go as far as saying the floor was bad, but even the positive reviews questioned the floor’s longevity.

-It also wasn’t as water-resistant as the marketing claimed—and reviewers who used Harmonics laminate for mudroom flooring (or for similar purposes) reported their floors getting torn up rather quickly.
+It also wasn’t as water-resistant as one might hope—and reviewers who used Harmonics laminate for mudroom flooring (or for similar purposes) reported problems with their floors.

 Harmonics Can Still Be Bought From Mohawk’s Factory Outlet

 Proof that Harmonics flooring is made by Mohawk comes directly from the brand itself.
-If you visit Mohawk’s outlet store, you can still find Harmonics flooring (though we’d probably shy away from it).
+If you visit Mohawk’s outlet store, you can still find Harmonics flooring.

 Costco’s waterproof hardwood flooring is made by Golden Arowana, which is exclusively carried by Costco (in the USA).
 The reviews are mostly decent, and it’s only about $10 more per case than Mohawk Home laminate.